Totmir/Curriculum-vitae/README.md

-# Curriculum-vitae
+# Frontenter CV
-Frontenter CV.
+Just code it.

-You will be proud of me.
-At least I do.
+You can find main information about my skills and working socials in here.